flaviovs/vault/doc/install.md

 name/address to be used by e-mails sent by the app are configured.

-## Configure your web server ##

-Lastly, you should configure your web server and point the client document root to the `client/` directory in the Vault package.

-If everything is set up properly, navigating to your Vault client address should display a WordPress.com log in button.

 Testing the installation
 ------------------------

 To test the installation, do the following steps:

-1. Go to your Vault client URL and log in using your WordPress.com account.
+1. Go to your Vault client URL.
+You should be presented with a WordPress.com log in button.
+Log in using your WordPress.com account.

 2. Fill out the request form.
 Notice that your WordPress.com e-mail address is pre-filled and cannot be changed.
-To avoid confusion during the test, do not use the same e-mail address that is in your WordPress.com account in the "User's e-mail address" field.
+Hint: to avoid confusion during the test, do not use the same e-mail address that is configured in your WordPress.com account as the "User's e-mail address" field.

 3. After adding the request, check the e-mail inbox that you supplied in the request form (don't forget to check spam/junk folders, as